Glasshouse (novel): Plot introduction

 (full chapter here).
 Humanity has spread throughout the galaxy using the wormhole technology copied from the alien routers, forming a plethora of societies and 'polities'.

 Robin, a human male, is recovering from a memory excision process in a rehabilitation centre.
-Though he remembers nothing of his past life(s), he suspects that he lived through traumatic times as a participant in the series of wars that raged many years before.
+Though he remembers nothing of his past life or lives, he suspects that he lived through traumatic times as a participant in the series of wars that raged many years before.
 Suspecting that he has been targeted for assassination by persons unknown, he agrees to sign-up with a radical, isolated social experiment that will attempt to recreate the forgotten "Dark Ages", the late 20th and early 21st centuries.

 On being transferred to the polity in which the program is being held, he discovers that he has been given the body of a woman, Reeve.
 As the experiment unfolds, she begins to suspect that all is not what it seems, and that the founders of the experiment are engaged in a very sinister conspiracy.
 Slowly, she realizes that her role is not as clear-cut as she originally thought, which leads her to question, and then struggle against the program.